hqywork/EntityFramework.wiki.Chinesize/Writing-an-EF7-Provider.md

 IntelliSense works best the extension methods are defined in the namespace of the class they extend.

 ### DbContextOptions
-Expose access to the provider implementation of DbContextOptionsExtension within the *OnConfiguring* method of DbContext.
+Expose access to your provider within the *OnConfiguring* method of DbContext.
+Your extension method should add your provider-specific implementation of DbContextOptionsExtension to an instance of DbContextOptions.

+:hammer: Power user note: To add a DbContextOptionsExtension to DbContextOptions, you must first cast DbContextOptions to IDbContextOptionsExtensions, and then use **IDbContextOptionsExtensions.AddOrUpdateExtension<T>()**.
+We require this to keep IntelliSense clean for users, but still expose APIs for EF provider developers.

-Example: This will help users configure a context to use Azure Table Storage.
+Example: This will help users configure a context that connects to Azure Table Storage.
 ```c#
 namespace Microsoft.Data.Entity
 {